Updated in 2016 to reflect current trends and statistics.

-Another drawcard for eCommerce is that it reaches markets that can be difficult and expensive to service otherwise.
-75% of China’s affluent middle class live in ‘smaller cities’ you’ve probably never heard of, and most of those cities don’t have the bricks & mortar stores stocking the foreign brands they want.
+Another drawcard for e-commerce is that it reaches markets that can be difficult and expensive to service otherwise.
+75% of China’s affluent middle class live in ‘smaller cities’ you’ve probably never heard of, and most of those cities don’t have the brick and mortar stores stocking the foreign brands they want.
 So they buy them online.
 There are close to 200 cities with over a million people in China, and going online is the easiest and most efficient way to reach them

 Here are some broad-brush rules to remember if you’re selling online in China:

 - Service is important for Chinese customers who often chat or call before making online purchases.
-Its best if you’ve got someone to respond to queries when Chinese are online shopping– 7-8 in the morning until midnight is a good guideline.
+It is best if you’ve got someone to respond to queries when Chinese are online shopping– 7-8 in the morning until midnight is a good guideline.

 - Quick Delivery is something online Chinese have come to expect when shopping online.
-It should be 1-2 days if they’re buying something close to their city, and a few days if further away.
+It should be one to two days if they’re buying something close to their city, and a few days if further away.

 - Payments are not like in most western markets where credit cards are widespread.
 You’ll want to offer the trusted Alipay and methods such as cash on delivery.